 - Another time it was a flint and steel to — somehow — make big sparks and start a fire.

-- Then it was a diamond cutter she could somehow then grab between her teeth to cut through an inch of solid glass.
+- Then it was a diamond cutter she could somehow grab between her teeth to cut through an inch of solid glass.

 As a JSA member, Dinah also carried a long-range Amazon two-way radio, though it can only communicate with compatible Amazon walkie-talkies.